-Upon successful completion of this qualification you may recieve
+Upon successful completion of this qualification you may receive

-up to 18 months credit towards the Bachelor of
+up to 12 months credit towards the Bachelor of Nursing at Federation

-Nursing in Semester 1 of the second year.
+University Australia and commence in Semester 1 of the second

 ||Enrolment fees are payable at the time of enrolment.
 For further information a Fees and Charges leaflet is available from the Student Centre.
 In addition your program may require you to purchase books and materials.
 Some of these costs may be payable on enrolment day.
 Please contact the relevant TAFE School for further information, or visit www.federation.edu.au/tafefees

 Tel: 1800 FED UNI (1800 333 864)

 A range of student services, are available at most campuses.
 For further information on these services or for course information, please call the number listed above.

 The commencement of all programs is subject to available funding and enrolment quotas.

 All information contained in this publication including the availability of programs and fees, is correct at the time of going to press as at the date above, however the University reserves the right to alter any program, procedure or fee.
 Students should check for any amendment prior to enrolment.